 Unlox requires you to grant it special access to be able to enter your password for you in macOS Mojave, which I've outlined how to do in this post.

-Unlox is MacID 2, I'm just not allowed to call it MacID 2.
+Unlox is MacID, I'm just not allowed to call it MacID.

 Your help in spreading the word of Unlox, the new name for MacID, is greatly appreciated.
 Unlox and MacID are made by one person and the income from the apps help pay my rent.
 Thanks!

-To upgrade at the discounted price, you must purchase through this bundle on the iOS App Store.
-If you purchase Unlox outside of the bundle you will get charged full price.
+To upgrade at a discounted price, you must purchase through this bundle on the iOS App Store.
+If you purchase Unlox outside of the bundle you will get charged full price regardless of how much you paid for MacID.

 Learn more on the Unlox blog.

-Unlox works great with any device running iOS 11.2 and High Sierra, which fully supports Bluetooth LE.
-If your device has Bluetooth LE but doesn't fully support Handoff, you might find that Unlox doesn't work perfectly.
+Unlox works great with any device running iOS 11.2 or newer, and macOS High Sierra or newer, and also requires Bluetooth LE.
+If your device has Bluetooth LE but doesn't fully support Handoff, you might find that Unlox doesn't work.

 Unlox for macOS can be downloaded directly from unlox.it/get